bochaozhang/cosineSimilarity/README.md

 [subject]-[feature]-[C*X*]-
 in which *X* denotes the lower bound clone size.
 The three files are:

-## Optional figures
-You can make figures of cosine similarity using drawColSim.m (requires Matlab). help drawColSim for information

 **instanceTable.tsv**: each row is a clone, starts with a uniquely assigned clone id, and each column is the number of total instances in each compartment.

 **sampleTable.tsv**: each row is a clone, starts with a uniquely assigned clone id, and each column is the number of samples in each compartment.

 **externalSimilarity.tsv**: a symmetrical table with each compartment on both rows and columns.
 Each cell is the cosine similarity between compartment of row and column.
 Cells on diagonal will always have value of 1.

+## Optional figures
+You can make figures of cosine similarity using drawColSim.m (requires Matlab).
+Type 'help drawColSim' for more information.